ASDF, the version manager for all your languages

 echo -e '\n. $HOME/.asdf/completions/asdf.bash' >> ~/.bashrc

-Restart your shell (or just open a new tab to work from) and run asdf to verify that it's installed.
+Restart your shell and run asdf version to verify that it's installed.

 Basic commands